 Our top pick, the Furbo pet cam is as stylish as it is functional.
 Here's everything you need to know about it:

-Furbo looks fantastic before you even get to switching it on, with its tall hourglass shape and premium-looking white and wood palette.
-Whatever your interiors style, this model is sure to fit in.
+Furbo looks fantastic before you even get to switch it on, with its tall hourglass shape and premium-looking white and wood palette.
+Whatever your interior style, this model is sure to fit in.

 Perfect for busy pet parents, this model sends real-time alerts to your smartphone if it picks up on barking, meaning you needn’t check in every five minutes to make sure nothing’s going down at home, or spend the day worrying that you’re missing something serious.

 Designed with two-way communication, it's possible to communicate with your furry friend, wherever you are.
 Perfect if you're the owner of a nervy pet that's soothed by the sound of your voice.